eaiton/autoimmune-pregnancy/README.md

 ```

 ## Environmental variables
-The code uses some environment variables, which need to be set in your linux environment.
+The code uses some environmental variables which need to be set in your linux environment.
-Directories can be temporarily set with:
+These can be temporarily set with:

 ```bash
 export AUTOIMMUNE_DIR=".../" # directory with /working inside